South Dock railway station: History

+The Millwall Extension Railway (MER) opened to goods traffic on 18 December 1871 and to passenger services on 29 July 1872.
 The station was renamed South West India Dock in July 1881 but reverted to its original name of South Dock in May 1895.
-It stood in a relatively isolated location in the docks area, some distance from the nearest road.
 Passenger usage of the station was always light and services to it, and the rest of the MER extension, ceased in May 1926, though goods services continued until the demise of the docks in the 1970s.
-Extensive rebuilding in the 1980s Docklands redevelopment has left no trace of the station or the line (the Docklands Light Railway reuses much of the LBR's route but runs further to the west in this area to serve Canary Wharf).
-Until the mid-2010s, the site was occupied by a BT telecommunications building.
-As of 2021, it is occupied by the 20 Water Street building, part of the Wood Wharf development.